nikkNizz/Drawish/README.md

 After each change, click the [Update] button to make the changes effective, or select the "update automatically" checkbox if the function allows it.
 Click [OK] to apply the new image or [Cancel] to abort the changes.

+#### Color management
+From the [Image->Colors] menu you can perform additional operations on colors.
+You can create a color by entering rgb values ​​from the keyboard, create gradients and replace pixels based on complex options.

 #### Stretch Area
 From the "Image->Stretch area", you can open a window to distort the edges of the selected image.